-When traveling abroad, it is important to know how the perceptions of and accommodations for disability will vary.
+When travelling abroad, it is important to know how the perceptions of, and accommodations for, disability will vary.
+For example, while in Canada independence is valued, in other countries people may assume that those with disabilities will ask if they want or need help.
 The key to any global learning participant is flexibility.
 Accommodations may be different in each country.
 However, many institutions are increasingly offering accommodations for students with both visible and invisible disabilities.

 We encourage you to communicate your needs to our office, your activity organizer, and/or Student Wellness Services as soon as possible.
 This will provide us with the opportunity to assess which programs may be a good fit for you.
 It will also help us explore available avenues to ensure that your particular needs are met.